 Performance & Caching

-Evaluation performance depends on what type of evaluation is used, and where the request is made from.
+Evaluation performance depends on what kind of evaluation is used, and where the request is made from.

 Local evaluation pre-fetches flag configurations which are then used to evaluate all users, saving a network request and speeding up evaluation compared to remote evaluation.